petterhoel/redgreen/README.md

 The aim is to provide a clean visual interface for statuses of builds on TeamCity servers along with build meta information.
 This is a personal hobby effort.
 There are no deadlines.
 This is a work in progress, we are beta-ish stable ☺️.

 ## First: Notes on security
-We use token-based authentication this means you'll need your Team City to be 2019.1 or newer.
+We use TeamCity's token-based authentication this means you'll need your Team City to be 2019.1 or newer.
 - Set up a read only user in TeamCity for this buildscreen.
 - Generate token for that user and use to sign into build screen.
 Token will be stored in browser localstorage.
 - If your build data contains or is considered sensitive information, don't have a build screen.